City of Savage Zoning and Subdivision Code Update

 This is a collaborative community project that will require input from stakeholders to ensure that the zoning and subdivision codes meet the needs and desires of the City of Savage for decades to come.

 Over the last year, city staff have been working with its consultant to update the drafts.
-Selected draft articles are now available for public viewing.
-If you wish to provide comments or feedback, please feel free to contact staff.
+The final draft of all articles for both the subdivision and zoning codes are now available for public viewing.
+If you wish to provide comments or feedback, please feel free to contact staff or fill out the form below.

 For reference, the current zoning code can be found here: https://lfsrv2.cityofsavage.com/weblinkexternal/browse.aspx?startid=143328&dbid=0